destinymalone/head-first-java-cliffsnotes-example/chapter-3-primitive-and-references-know-your-variables/README.md

 ````

 The bits representing a way to get to the Dog object go into the variable.

-The Dog object itself does not fo into the variable
+The Dog object itself does not go into the variable

 ### Note

 With primitive variables, the value of the variable is....the value (5, -26.7, 'a').
 With reference variables, the value of the variable is...bits representing a way to get to a specific object.
 You don't know (or care) how any particular JVM implements object references.
-Sure, they might be a pointer to a pointer to...but even if you know, you still can't use the bits for anything other than accessing an object.
+Sure, they might be a pointer to a pointer to...etc. but even if you know, you still can't use the bits for anything other than accessing an object.

-## Can you explain the 3 steps of object: declaration, creation, and assignment
+## Can you explain the 3 steps of object: declaration, creation, and assignment?

 ````java